rjanicek/bos/README.md

 tasks
 -----
-* add test for compacting
+* account for failed data write during compacting
-* implement safe file updates during compacting by writing to a temp file, then renaming to actual file name
-* implement full compacting algorithim, currently compacting occurs every time during object loading
+    * temp patch file would not get deleted, so maybe check it's existence during next compacting and merge it before the active patch file

 algorithm
 ---------